Get Going Guide (2026)

 Judges don’t decide cases on stories; they decide them on evidence.
 Discovery is how you lift the hood and see the real financial picture: what’s earned, what’s spent, what’s owned, and what might be hidden.

-Without it, you’re driving blind.
+Without discovery, you’re driving blind.
 With it, you gain the clarity to negotiate fairly and the credibility to prove your case if needed.

 Why Discovery Matters